Comet Gain: Comet Gain Mk 2: 1997–2014

-Comet Gain Mk 2: 2014–present
+Comet Gain Mk 3: 2014–present

 In 2014 an amended Comet Gain line-up, with James Hornsey of The Clientele replacing both Ishikawa and Slade as full-time bassist, released seventh album Paperback Ghosts.
 Noted for an emphasis on ballads and orchestration, the record received universally positive reviews.

 In 2017, M'Ladys Records released new editions of Réalistes and City Fallen Leaves on vinyl.
 Cinema Red and Blue released a new single the same year, and a covers EP followed in 2021.
 In August 2018 the Fortuna Pop! label released its final single, an all-star cover of a 2001 7-inch, Comet Gain's "You Can Hide Your Love Forever".

 In October 2018 Comet Gain released their first material with new label Tapete Records, two-track single "If Not Tomorrow"/"I Was More of a Mess Then".
 In August 2019 the band announced their 8th album Fireraisers Forever!, to be released 11 October.
-According to Allmusic, the "furious and heartbreaking" album "combines Christian's politically charged lyrics with the band's inspired take on modern punk rock.. and is just as inspired, angry, and devoted to pop as their early recordings."
+According to Allmusic, the "furious and heartbreaking" album "combines Christian's politically charged lyrics with the band's inspired take on modern punk rock...and is just as inspired, angry, and devoted to pop as their early recordings."
 Louder Than War called it "essential listening".

+Since 2021, Christian has released a large amount of Comet Gain's archival/demo recordings via the band's Bandcamp page (along with a variety of solo recordings as well).
+A "best-of" these releases was compiled and released as The Misfit Jukebox in 2023.
+In addition, the various recordings for radio the band had done over their existence was released as Radio Sessions (BBC 1996-2011) in 2024.